 I’m originally from a small town outside Boston, MA.
 My mother was a chemistry teacher and my dad was in the Air Force.
 He eventually ended up working for what became Constant Contact.

 I am an autism advocate, a supporter of the US military, and an astronomy lover.
 My kids and I rescue abandoned cats.

 Over a span of five and a half years, Antonio and I had four kids.

 Boom, boom, boom, and boom.

 After my second baby was born, I quit my job as a financial advisor.
 I was decent at it, but my heart wasn’t really into it.
 I felt that I was being called to something else.

 There I was sitting on my couch with no income and two babies saying to myself, “Well, this stinks.”
 So I started making selfie videos and uploading them to YouTube.
 I didn’t really have any other options.
 I literally just started recording with my webcam while my babies were taking their naps.

 I made one video about how to pass the CFA exam, and it got something like 20k hits.
-The next thing I know, all these aspiring equity research analysts started emailing me to write things for them, resumes and cover letters.
-Then they’re referring me to their bosses and I’m getting hired by financial companies to write blogs.
+The next thing I know, equity research analysts and financial advisors start asking me to write things for them.
 The first month I must have made about $48.
 But the jobs kept coming, the videos kept getting more views.

-Through the internet, I’ve found what my true purpose is.
-On a constant basis I love hearing from people who read my blogs or see my videos and tell me that I’ve changed their lives.
+On a constant basis I hear from people who read my blogs or see my videos and tell me that I’ve changed their lives.